liturner/frederick/src/site/markdown/specification.md

 ### Übertragbarkeit

 * The System must provide communication via STANAG methods where applicable.
+* The System must provide export to existing THW document layouts (e.g. Fb Fü 2).

 ### Wartbarkeit

 ## Risikoakzeptanz

+There is little to no risk acceptance.
+This software is to be used in deployment scenarion, and in extreme cases the information captured over the user interface may be called upon for legal preceedings.

 ## Skizze des Entwicklungszyklus und der Systemarchitektur

+- Central Data Model
+-- Export and data transfer can access the data model for e.g. printing -- Application Layer controls modification
+--- GUI Input accesses application layer

 ## Lieferumfang